pranav-P92/AWS-SAA/README.md

 ## AWS Edge Locations

-Edge Locations are AWS sites placed close to end users to deliver content faster.
+These are AWS sites placed close to end users **to deliver content faster.**

 They are mainly used by: